Predictive Analytics World for Business 2020

 Chief Executive Officer

 Shingai Manjengwa is the Chief Executive Officer of Fireside Analytics Inc., an ed-tech start-up that develops customized online and in-person professional development programs that teach digital and AI literacy, data science, data visualization and computer programming.
 Clients include corporates, governments, higher education institutions and high schools.
 Data Science courses by Fireside Analytics have over 400,000 registered learners on platforms like IBMs CognitiveClass.ai and Coursera.

-Shingai Manjengwa is speaker of the following session:
+Shingai Manjengwa is speaking in the following session:

 Ben Martin Ph.D.